dell/csm-docs/content/docs/deployment/helm/drivers/installation/powermax.md

 If you are installing a CSI Driver which requires the installation of the Linux native Multipath software - _multipathd_, please follow the below instructions

-> NOTE: to enable e multipathd on RedHat CoreOS you can refer to sample `MachineConfig` given [here](../../../csmoperator/drivers/powermax/#machineconfig).
+> NOTE: to enable multipathd on RedHat CoreOS you can refer to sample `MachineConfig` given [here](../../../csmoperator/drivers/powermax/#machineconfig).

 Finally, you have to restart the service by providing the command `sudo systemctl restart multipathd`